kane-holbrook/symphony/readme.md

 # What is Symphony?
 Symphony is a Garry's Mod framework for creating (primarily serious text-based roleplay) gamemodes.
-It has been built primarily with flexibility in mind, with the ultimate goal that the look and feel of the gamemode should be fully customizable by non-developer power users.
+It has been built primarily with flexibility in mind, with the ultimate goal that the look and feel of the gamemode should be fully customizable by non-developer power users...

 ## Goals
 Build a framework that